braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 >
 > ② gets the value of a prop using the prop number.
 >
+> ③ and ④ do not return any output value.
+This can be useful, e.g., when a code needs to be executed, e.g., by a `QUERY`.
+>
 > ⑤ can be used with a series of arguments for props of category `QUERY`.
 Any additional arguments are ignored for props of other categories.
 >